 Thank you for reading our article and we hope it can help you to have a better understanding of the magnets in the voice coil motor (VCM).
 If you want to learn more about magnets and voice coil motor (VCM), we would like to advise you to visit Stanford Magnets for more information.

-As a leading magnet supplier across the world, Stanford Magnets has been involved in R&D, manufacturing, and sales of magnets since the 1990s.
-It provides customers with high-quality permanent magnets like SmCo magnets, neodymium magnets, AlNiCo magnets, and ferrite magnets (ceramic magnets) at a very competitive price.
+Stanford Magnets has been involved in R&D, manufacturing, and sales of magnets since the 1990s.
+SAM provides customers with high-quality permanent magnets like SmCo magnets, neodymium magnets, AlNiCo magnets, and ferrite magnets (ceramic magnets) at a very competitive price.